The Symphony of Westchester

 Seymour Barab.
 These have included: The Selfish Giant (broadcast on WQXR), Three Riddles in the Talmudic Tradition, and How The Elephant Got Its Trunk.
 Additionally, we commissioned noted composer Jon Deak to write Duo Concertante for Violin and Chamber Orchestra,

-which we premiered at our Iona College series with New York
+which we premiered at our Iona University series with New York

 Philharmonic concertmaster Glenn Dicterow and his violist wife, Karen